 Army Commissioned Officer ranks from junior to senior are:

 - Captain.
 Roles as a Captain include Squadron Second in Command, Staff Officer (S03) and Adjutant.

 - Major.
 Officer Commanding of a Squadron (OC) and Staff Officer (S02) are some of the roles that Majors undertake.

-- Colonel, Colonels are a member of the general staff and wear the coveted red tabs.
+- Colonel.
+Colonels are members of the general staff and wear the coveted red tabs.
 They are an OF5 grade and have very many and varied opportunities to undertake staff work, command or even become Corps Colonel.
-On moving to general staff, Officers from The Corps are referred to as ‘Late Royal Signals’.
+On moving to general staff, officers from The Corps are referred to as ‘Late Royal Signals’.

 The ranks of General begin at the ‘one-star’ level of Brigadier, two star is Major General, three star is Lieutenant General and four star – the highest rank in the British Army – General.
 Initially it may seem odd that Major General is of a lower rank than Lieutenant General but originally the rank of Major General was known as Sergeant-Major General but subsequently shortened to Major General.

 Royal Corps of Signals Officer qualifications and professional memberships